 Where personal data is stored

 We strive to process all personal data that we handle within the EU/EEA (according to the principle of integrity and confidentiality).
-However, some of PLAYipp’s IT providers operate in the United States.
+However, some of PLAYipp’s IT providers operate in the United States and/or the United Kingdom.
 When personal data is shared with these providers, PLAYipp has ensured that the level of protection is equivalent to that applicable in the EU/EEA.
 If we transfer your personal data outside the EU/EEA, such transfer will be subject to appropriate safeguards in accordance with applicable data protection legislation.

 How we share your data